 Who’s this for?
 Project Evaluation is for writers who have written a partial or complete book manuscript.

 What’s its purpose?
-To honestly and thoroughly assess the relationship between the book you have thus far, and your goals for that book.
+To assess how likely it is that the book you have thus far will meet the goals that you have for it.

 How we’ll do it:

 1. You’ll fill out a questionnaire this questionnaire.